 Another way one can open PowerShell is via File Explorer.
 All programs have their executables in File Explorer.
 If you know where the executable lives in File Explorer, you can browse there and launch the app.

 First, open File Explorer or use the keyboard shortcuts: Windows key + E. Next, navigate to and open the C:\Windows\System32\WindowsPowerShell\v1.0 folder.

 Locate and double-click the PowerShell executable to open the PowerShell.

 Open PowerShell using the Power User Menu

 One more method in Windows 11 is through the Power User Menu.
-Press the keyboard short: Windows key + X or right-click on the Start menu to launch the Power User Menu.
+First, press the keyboard short: Windows key + X or right-click on the Start menu to launch the Power User Menu.
 Then choose Windows Terminal from the menu that appears.

 Open the PowerShell as an administrator

 As you can see above, there are multiple ways to open PowerShell.
-If you want to open the PowerShell app as an administrator, then the post below should be useful.
+The post below should be helpful if you want to open the PowerShell app as an administrator.

 There might be other ways to open PowerShell in Windows and Windows 11.
 If you know other methods, please add them to our command form below.

 This post showed you how to open and use PowerShell in Windows 11.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.